-Super moist carrot cake recipe with walnuts and a scrumptious vanilla cream cheese icing, a family-favourite dessert not only for Easter, but also all year round.
+Homemade Carrot Cake with Cream Cheese Icing /Frosting and walnuts, a family-favourite dessert recipe not only for Easter, but also all year round.
 It is beautifully moist, with a dense texture and a magnificent blend of spices that works very well with the sweetness of the cream cheese icing.
-Adored by kids and grown-ups alike, carrot cake is a classic in the UK and many more other countries.
+My kind of cake!

 You wouldn't think that a cake containing veggies could taste that good, would you?
 Unlike other vegetables, carrots do not have a strong taste, and can hardly tell actually that the cake has carrots in it.
 They soften nicely when baked and the spices have a pretty sharp taste that gives this cake its distinctive flavour.